integritychain/fips205/README.md

 ![Rust Version][rustc-image]

 [FIPS 205] Stateless Hash-Based Digital Signature Standard written in pure Rust for server, desktop, browser and embedded applications.
-The code repository includes C FFI and Python bindings.
+The source repository includes examples demonstrating benchmarking, constant-time statistical measurements, and WASM execution.

 This crate implements the FIPS 205 **final/released** standard in pure Rust with minimal and mainstream dependencies.
 All twelve (!!) security parameter sets are fully functional.
 The implementation does not require the standard library, e.g. `#[no_std]`, has no heap allocations, e.g. no `alloc` needed, and exposes the `RNG` so it is suitable for the full range of applications from server down to the bare-metal.
 The API is stabilized and the code is heavily biased towards safety  and correctness; further performance optimizations will be implemented as the standard matures.
-This crate will quickly follow any changes to FIPS 205 as they become available.

 See <https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.205.pdf> for a full description of the target functionality.